When you’re shredding some powder, you need to arm yourself with a pair of ski gloves to keep your hands warm and protected.

-Ski gloves and mittens may be considered as an afterthought accessory; however, they should be taken seriously, as numb hands and frozen fingers are no joke.
+Gloves for skiing and snowboarding may be considered as an afterthought; however, they should be taken seriously, as numb hands and frozen fingers are no joke.
 Best case scenario, you’ll be cold and miserable, waiting for the bus to drive you back to the ski resort.
 Worst scenario… frostbite.

-Layering your body with highly insulated, waterproof ski jackets and pants is important, but the same should apply when protecting your hands.
-Our hands are also vital for performance as they serve many different functions.
-Whether it be gripping your snow poles, helping you to balance as you cruise down the slopes, or even just helping you with overall mobility, hands are equally as crucial to your legs when skiing.
+Layering your body with highly insulated, waterproof ski jackets and pants is important, but the same should apply when protecting your hands, and this is where pair of the best ski gloves comes in handy.
+Whether it be gripping your snow poles to help you to balance as you cruise down the slopes, or even just helping you with overall mobility, a pair of ski gloves is vital for your next snowy adventure, and these are some of the best pairs around.

 Are ski gloves waterproof?